Ya’Ke Smith, known for his unflinching and veracious style of storytelling, is a rising voice in independent cinema.

 Ya’Ke has been featured on NPR, CNN, HLN, Ebony Online, Indiewire, Filmmaker Magazine and Shadow&Act.

 Ya’Ke graduated with his B.A. from the Communication Arts Department at the University of The Incarnate Word, where he later became the youngest recipient of the Alumni of Distinction for Professional Achievement award.
 He received his M.F.A. from the University of Texas at Austin’s film program, where he is currently an Associate Professor in the Department of Radio-Television-Film, and also where he served as the Associate Dean of Diversity, Equity and Inclusion in the Moody College of Communication.
-Previously, he was the Morgan Woodward Distinguished Professor of Film at the University of Texas at Arlington.
+He was previously the Morgan Woodward Distinguished Professor of Film at the University of Texas at Arlington.
 Variety magazine named him one of the best film educators in the world.

 All art is a kind of confession, more or less oblique.
 All artists, if they are to survive, are forced, at last, to tell the whole story; to vomit the anguish up.